MLiew/mliew.github.io/README.md

 ### Research Experience
-1. Parameter Updating for Digital Satellite Model via Data Mining Approach
+1. <b>Parameter Updating for Digital Satellite Model via Data Mining Approach</b>
    - Utilized text mining techniques to analyze the text similarity of the ontology-based satellite parameters obtained from web-crawled open-access journal articles.
    - Constructed a knowledge graph containing the satellite parameters and their similarity, correlation, and sensitivity
    - Updated digital satellite model parameters that are selected and grouped by utilizing graph reasoning and data mining algorithms
-2. Satellite Collision Risk Analysis based on Data Mining
+2. <b>Satellite Collision Risk Analysis based on Data Mining</b>
   - Analyzed and predicted the collision risk of satellites by using data mining techniques, including clustering and classification, based on orbital data web-crawled from the CelesTrak website
   - Developed a GUI to automate the entire analysis process and generate an analysis report